VCDW-2025-PROG7311/MathAPI/Guides/UpdatingCalculate.md

     }
     ```

-Troubleshooting: If you get any errors, ensure that your PostCalculation method should match [this method]() (Coming soon!)
+Troubleshooting: If you get any errors, ensure that your PostCalculation method should match [this method](https://github.com/VCDW-2025-PROG7311/MathAPI/blob/9352fe0771f6d52c1c6dfaad6d342555c594ea99/Controllers/MathController.cs#L43)